Corymbia/eucalyptus-documentation/content/user_guide/using_monitoring/monitoring_oview/monitoring_concepts/_index.md

 ## Namespace
 A namespace is a conceptual container for a collection of metrics.
 Eucalyptus treats metrics in different namespaces as unique.
 This means that metrics from different services cannot mistakenly be aggregated into the same statistical set.

 Namespace names are strings you define when you create a metric.
 The names must be valid XML characters, typically containing the alphanumeric characters "0-9A-Za-z" plus "."(period), "-" (hyphen), "_" (underscore), "/" (slash), "#" (hash), and ":" (colon).
 All Eucalyptus services that provide CloudWatch data follow the convention AWS/<service>, such as AWS/EC2 and AWS/ELB.
-For more information, see [](monitoring_namespaces.dita) .
+For more information, see [Namespaces]({{< ref monitoring_namespaces.md >}}) .

 {{% notice note %}}